City-of-Helsinki/drupal-helfi-platform-config/modules/helfi_test_content/README.md

 ### Exporting nodes with drush dcer won't create the menu item

-This is actually not a bug, because the reference is vice versa.
-Node doesn't know about the menu items, but menu item knows which node it's pointing at.
+This is actually not a bug, because the reference is from menu item --> node.

 To fix the problem, the menu item should be imported instead of the node.
 For example: